section-engineering-education/engineering-education/content/articles/how-to-share-data-between-a-docker-container-and-the-host-computer/index.md

 Bind mount works by exposing a file or directory on the host computer system within the container.
 This is a powerful technique for accessing files on the host machine from within your container.
 Because the data is stored on the host, it is not lost when the container is terminated.
 Because this data is stored on the host computer, you must know the correct path on the host that you wish to mount in the container.

-This will benefit your development because you will not have to rebuild the image in order to access the new source code.
+This will benefit your development because you will not have to rebuild the image to access the new source code.
 You make modifications to your source, and the changes are immediately reflected on the mounted container.

 To use bind mount, we will follow the following steps: